TimIsabella/Gmod-AdvancedMissileExpression/README.md

 ## Lead-Collision Calculation

-By utilizing live target vector and velocity data, a straight line trajectory leading a target can be calculated in real-time, effectively cutting all corners where possible.
-By also calculating the inertia of the projectile, interception accuracy and guidance reaction time are greatly enhanced while also eliminating target orbit which is exhibited with with line of sight guidance due to unmitigated inertia.
+By utilizing live target vector and velocity data, a straight line trajectory leading a target can be calculated in real-time, effectively plotting a straight line to a moving target and cutting all corners where possible.
+By also calculating the inertia of the projectile, interception accuracy and guidance reaction time are greatly enhanced while also eliminating target orbit which is exhibited with line of sight guidance due to unmitigated inertia.

 ## Video Demonstration
 [![Watch the video](https://github.com/TimIsabella/Gmod-AdvancedMissileExpression/blob/main/AME.png)](https://www.youtube.com/watch?v=8GuJDiRmCqA)